tock/book/src/introduction.md

 The guide is divided into sections, each with an brief introduction to introduce concepts, followed by hands-on exercises.

 1. [Environment Setup](environment.html): Get familiar with the Tock tools and getting a board setup.

 2. [Userland programming](application.html): write a basic sensing application in C.

+3. [Import Client](important_client.html): debug a problem for an important client.

 3. [Kernel programming](capsule.html): understand the kernel's boot sequence and write a simple driver in Rust.